 - Enhanced Privacy Identification (EPID) is an extension of DAA phenomenon with added revocation and based on ISO 20008. - Implemented by Intel after the Intel's serial number controversy in 2008. - Provides device authentication in an Enterprise.
-Instead of forgeable MACs! - called the Management Engine.
+Instead of forgeable MACs! - Intel fuses a 512 bit number directly into a submodule of the processor called the Management Engine.

-BUSINESS 01.25.1999 12:00 PM
+POLLY SPRENGER BUSINESS 81.25.1999 12:00 PM